 You can also grow a vertical garden indoors as well.
 It’s an excellent option for growing an indoor herb garden.

-But you can also grow a vertical garden which goes outdoors when it’s warm and indoors when the weather cools off.
+However, you can also grow a vertical garden which goes outdoors when it’s warm and indoors when the weather cools off.
 You’ll need to find a way to put your vertical garden on wheels or make it easy to move from one base to another.

 Again, if you would like a hybrid vertical garden, using shelves would be the easiest method and probably a less expensive way as well.